- About Us

 ClientEarth’s press release may be found here.

 Please note – our blog will be having a holiday for the next three weeks.
-The next environmental law news post will be published during the first week of September.
+The next environmental law news post will be published during the second week of September.

 To keep up-to-date click here to subscribe to the mailing list.
 If you have any comments or suggestions please contact Bridget Tough at email@example.com